ABOUT THE ARTEMISIA FOUNDATION

 Cartographers “mapping your world”

-If you are curious, dive in and pass it on.
-Inspiration is contagious and comes from courage, so join the conversation and discover Artemisia, support us as we support artists that are young and dedicated, fresh and full of ideas and energy.
+If you are curious, dive in and pass it on!
+Inspiration is the catalyst.
+Join the conversation and discover Artemisia as we support and encourage artists that are young and those that are established, dedicated, full of ideas, energy, and experience.